researchstudio-sat/webofneeds/documentation/designissues/conversation-state-machine.md

 # Conversation State Machines

 ## Requirements
-We use conversations to represent all sorts of relationships, many of them intrinsically stateful, such as a transport job.
+We use conversations to represent all sorts of relationships, many of them intrinsically stateful processes, such as a transport job.
+We want to represent these processes on top of the agreement protocol.
+We need:
-For many applications, this state needs to be made explicit.
-Moreover, it has to be consistent on both sides of the conversation.
+* unambiguous representation of process state
+* determine possible next actions per participant

 We cannot use the conversation state in the WoN protocol to represent a higher-level state as it is used to reflect the state of the communication channel and that should be its only use.

 Moreover, the possible states and their transitions can be very different depending on the use case.

+Note: As we are designing an end-to-end protocol that the clients have to agree on, we are flexible.
+We can design something simple at first and add other protocols later without having to worry about the WoN nodes.

 ## Solution 1: Finite State Machines